-Mr. AXELROD: I think if you listen to the wording of the commercial, I think he has opposed stem cell research and.
+AXELROD: I think if you listen to the wording of the commercial, I think he has opposed stem cell research and...

 INSKEEP: Oh, in the past.

 INSKEEP: Mr. Axelrod, one other thing I want to ask you about.
-A lot of voters that we interview and that we read about seem to just now become into grips with the idea of a black candidate for president.
+A lot of voters that we interview and that we read about seem to just now be coming to grips with the idea of a black candidate for president.
 Do you think that racial concerns have made this race a little closer than it would otherwise be?

 INSKEEP: Sorry to cut you off a little bit just time is short and I want you to hear this tape from Tina Graham(ph).
 She is a white Democrat we interviewed last week in Southwest Virginia.
 She doesn't like John McCain at all, but is not sure that she can pull the lever for Barack Obama.

-Ms. TINA GRAHAM (Democratic Voter, Southwest Virginia): Until he was nominated to run for president, I never really thought about whether or not that I was racist or whatever you want to - however you want to put it or whatever.
+TINA GRAHAM: Until he was nominated to run for president, I never really thought about whether or not that I was racist or whatever you want to - however you want to put it or whatever.
 It's just the fact that I think that he will represent them in what they want and what they need and stuff, and forget about - you know, they're his people, they're his race.

 INSKEEP: David Axelrod, that's a Democrat, someone who's sympathetic to your side.
 In just a few seconds that we have left, how does your campaign tried to deal with voters like that?